 Ensure your handheld console is on and ready before launching FocusTool.

-Run the application — on Windows, run as Administrator for the first launch; on Linux you may need to confirm execution the first time.
+Run the application .
+On Windows, run as Administrator for the first launch; on Linux you may need to confirm execution the first time.

 Steam Deck (SteamOS) - Mandatory Setup: